Representative endowments and uniform Gini orderings of multi-attribute welfare: Introduction

-With several attributes we then introduce a vector $\bmp$ of attribute weights by which the $d$ attribute levels are aggregated.
+With several attributes we introduce a vector $\bmp\in P_+$ of attribute weights by which the $d$ attribute levels are aggregated, $P_+$ being the standard simplex in $\IR^d_+$.
 These weights reflect the relative importance of the attributes.
-Each attribute is valued by a (generally unknown) weight or `price', and the value of the `priced endowment' is considered.
+Each attribute is valued by a (generally unknown) weight or `price', and the welfare of the `priced endowment' is assessed.
 Given a distortion function, this allows for any $\bmp$ to build a representative `priced endowment' and to produce a generalized Gini index.
 Here contrary to \cite{Tsui95} and successors the aggregation is first done over the attributes and then over the population.
-As the weights are generally unknown, a partial order of distributions is defined, \emph{uniform Gini dominance}, which says that two representative `priced endowments' are ordered in the same way for all non-negative $\bmp$.
-This in particular incorporates the case that the attributes have no common unit of measurement.
-If partial information on weights is available, this may be restricted to all $\bmp$ in a subset of the nonnegative orthant.
+As the weights are generally unknown, a partial order of distributions is defined, \emph{$P$-uniform Gini dominance}, saying that two representative `priced endowments' are ordered in the same way for some set $P$ of non-negative price vectors $\bmp$, which reflects the available information about $\bmp$.
+This in particular incorporates that certain attributes may have no common unit of measurement.

-Then, uniform Gini dominance will be geometrically characterized.
-It is demonstrated to be equivalent to the set inclusion of two convex upper sets in $\R^d$.
-The lower border of this convex set serves as a multi-dimensioned representative endowment (MRE), and the pointwise ordering of MREs corresponds to uniform Gini dominance.
-The definitions, so far, assume a fixed underlying distortion function.
-Next, as in the univariate case, classes of distortion functions are discussed which carry a parameter of inequality aversion.
-Then uniform Gini dominance relations may be considered which are additionally uniform in a set of distortion functions.